GammaRBurst/PathfinderUtilities/README.md

   * Tyrant's grasp #3 - #6 (partly published)

 ## Next Update
-* __Sorting__: It'll be possible to sort based on CR/MR (only current possibility), CR/MR and then name, only name or completely random order. _Studying the problem._
-* __New options__: I'm planning to add the  _no racial HD_ group (Sorry, I couldn't find a better name). _Software implemented, database not yet updated._

-I expect this new version to be ready for the second half of May.

-I'm also studying templates more closely, in particular what are the requisites and what are the effects on the creatures.
-I was right when I said there are a lot of things to consider, but maybe it's doable, at least partly.
-It will need further research and won't probably be included in the next update.
+I'm studying templates more closely, in particular what are the requisites and what are the effects on the creatures.
+I was right when I said there are a lot of things to consider, but maybe it's doable, at least partially.
+The major obstacles at this moment seem to be properties that are not included in the database, such as immunities or having a skeleton, and the freedom to assign bonus to abilities.